Fultz scores career-best 25 to lead Magic over Nets 101-89

 ORLANDO, Fla.
-(AP)Markelle Fultz had the best game of his career and the Orlando Magic needed it to get past the slumping Brooklyn Nets.

-Fultz scored a career-high 25 points, including seven straight during a 15-1 run in the fourth quarter that lifted the Magic over the Nets 101-89 on Monday night.
+(AP)Markelle Fultz scored a career-high 25 points, including seven straight during a 15-1 run in the fourth quarter that sent the Orlando Magic past the slumping Brooklyn Nets 101-89 on Monday night.

-”I was just out there playing in the flow of the game, being aggressive,” said Fultz, the top pick in the 2017 NBA draft by the Philadelphia 76ers. ”I knew I had a shot or I could pass to my teammates.
-It just happened that I had open shots, so I took advantage of those.”

-Fultz was 11 for 20 from the field with four assists and two steals.

 Nikola Vucevic had 24 rebounds and 11 points for his 300th career double-double, and the Magic pulled away in the final seven minutes after going 9:20 without a field goal.